 As mentioned above, there are no guarantees when it comes to the salvation of your children.
 Ultimately, the Holy Spirit will do the work in their heart and draw them to Christ.
 However, there are many things you can do to help draw them toward Christ.

-You are responsible for obeying and following Christ in your own life.
+You will never be a perfect parent, but you are responsible for obeying and following Christ in your own life.
 As a Christian mom, that includes doing all that God has called you to do in regard to raising godly children.
-By doing your part, you are living in obedience to Christ.
+By doing your part, you are living in obedience to Christ as you seek to raise the next godly generation

 Make the Bible a priority